johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/overview1.md

 * Search for voting results on legislation
 * See statistics, graphs and charts on issues, legislature, etc.

-Providing more government openness has other advantages.
-It makes it more likely that serious attention is given to important matters.
-It makes it less likely for bills to pass, that only benefit a select few.
-Also, around election time, it is better that we have already seen what what representatives have done -- rather than just listen to their new promises.

-Democracy is in peril throughout the world today.
-If it is to survive, it needs to become an essential part of people's lives.
-This can only begin at the local grassroots level.

 <!-- END OF README SECTION -->

 <a name="continued"></a>

 ## Problems with current access

 It is not usually a priority for government officials to keep voters very informed about their actions.
 Only a few large cities make transcripts of their meetings available.
 And they are often difficult to obtain and use.

-Philadelphia is the 6th largest city in the U.S. Click below to show a sample page of a city council transcript.
+Philadelphia is the 6th largest city in the U.S. It's government strives for openness.
+There are many intitiatives to engage citizens.
+Meeting transcripts are available on its website.
+But quickly finding information in them is still difficult.

+Click below to show a sample transcript page.
 It's 154 pages of double-spaced lines, 10-words-per-line.
 Its PDF format is unusable on small screens, since the size can't be adjusted.
 There's no table of contents.
 The index is possibly usable by a legal researcher, but not an average person.